 If the behavior described above doesn’t sound like your cat’s behavior and you are concerned that your kitty’s behavior is more extreme, it may be a more of a serious behavioral problem.

-There are also more threatening conditions such as Feline Hyperesthesia Syndrome or FHS.
+There are also more threatening health conditions such as Feline Hyperesthesia Syndrome or FHS that mainly affects mature cats.
 There is more information about FHS here.

 Common symptoms include: